 - If you are running out of time and cannot complete all the multiple-choice questions, take your best guess and answer them.
 NEVER leave a multiple-choice question unanswered.

 - If you finished before the 3 hours are up, you can either review your answers or move straight to the essay section.
 If you do the latter, you’ll have more time to answer the essay questions.

-The Multiple-Choice section looks like this:
+A multiple-choice question looks like this:

-CMA Exam Tips for the Essay Questions
+CMA Exam Tips for Essay Questions/Scenarios